 Before your visit

-We will send you more detailed information about the journey, giving guidance on travel arrangements, luggage allowances, convenient hotels, parking and an advance shopping order form.
+We will send you more detailed information about the journey, giving guidance on travel arrangements, luggage allowances, convenient hotels and parking.

 Download our "Further information" guide for travelling with the helicopter.